ergo-log.com

 Definition: "An ergogenic aid is any substance or phenomenon that enhances performance "

-18.03.2010
+18.03.2010 |

 Bodybuilder in coma from overdose of yohimbine

 Having problems getting really ripped?
-Whatever you’re thinking of doing, taking enormous doses of yohimbine is not a good idea.
+Whatever you're thinking of doing, taking enormous doses of yohimbine is not a good idea.
 Not convinced?
 Ask the anonymous 37 year-old bodybuilder that Italian toxicologists wrote an article about in Clinical Toxicology.
-He fell into a coma during a competition after taking 5 grams of yohimbine.
+The bodybuilders fell into a coma during a competition after taking 5 grams of yohimbine.

 In the late 1990s the supplements industry caught on to yohimbine as a slimming supplement.
 The bodybuilder had probably used the substance for this as well.
 Strangely enough the Italians didn’t ask the bodybuilder why he had taken so much yohimbine.
 Two hours after taking the megadose the man had epileptic fits and fell into a coma.
 His blood pressure was too high and his heartbeat too fast.